jamcgee/jamcgee.github.io/content/article/2020/12/freebsd-geli-zfs-root-efi.md

 Unfortunately, FreeBSD's documentation has not been keeping up with the evolution with the system's capabilities.
 For example, the page on [`efi(8)`](https://www.freebsd.org/cgi/man.cgi?query=efi&sektion=8) is extremely short and does not address modern concerns like ZFS and full disk encryption.
 ~~In fact, much of the limited information on that page is downright misleading.~~  [**NOTE:** This has been fixed as of FreeBSD 13.]

+> **NOTE:** These instructions were written at the time of FreeBSD 12.2.
+> They are still applicable as of FreeBSD 13.0, but recent updates to the documentation have fixed many of the complaints.

 <!--more-->